 The Darn Tough Micro Crew for women is built to last while you crush it on the trail.
-This lightweight merino-wool blend sock boasts a balance of comfort and breathability making it a Top Pick for Warm Weather.
-Our testers loved wearing it during day hikes and trail runs…and it wasn't left home for mountain bike days either.
-Best for the Fall, Spring, and Summer, we did leave it home on super cold days and decided to opt for warmer options like the Smartwool Hike Medium Crew, our Editors' Choice winner for women.
+This lightweight Merino-wool blend sock boasts a balance of comfort and breathability making it a Top Pick for Active Wear.
+Our testers love wearing it during day hikes and trail runs…and it wasn't left home for mountain bike days either.
+Best for the Fall, Spring, and Summer, we chose warmer options like the Smartwool Hike Medium Crew, our Editors' Choice winner for women on colder days.
 If you're in the market for an ankle-length hiking sock that does best in warm weather, this Top Pick is our top recommendation for women.

 Darn Tough Hiker Micro Crew Cushion - Women's Review